1951FDG/openpyn-nordvpn-juiceSSH/README.md

 After the map is done loading, "lazy" markers are generated for all the available countries (markers are not placed on the map), all tiles (512x512 WebP images) are pre-loaded for the zoom scale specified by the MBTile file.

-The current location is detected based on the public IP address of the client.
+An approximate location is identified based on the public IP address of the network.
 The map then animates to the marker closest to this location.

 After animation completes, the "lazy" markers whose location are within the visible bounds of the map are made visible (markers are placed on the map once they are made visible for the first time).